 - Salt and pepper

-- Preheat oven to 425°F. In a small bowl, mix together lemon zest and butter.
+- Preheat oven to 425°F. In a small bowl, mix together lemon zest and ghee.
 Set aside.